 1. Development Task Force – January–July 2026

 This group will focus on writing new test questions and reviewing items written by others on the task force.
-Work will begin with a Zoom training session in mid-January and the total item writing/reviewing period will run from January through June 2026.
-Two-three hours per week will be required during the active item writing/reviewing period.
+Work will begin with a Zoom training session in mid to late January and the total item writing/reviewing period will run from January through June 2026.
+Up to 2-3 hours per week may be needed during the active item writing/reviewing period.
+Item writing and reviewing will be done independently and asynchronously using the item bank platform, with occasional Zoom meetings scheduled for assigned item review groups.
 A beta exam will be approved and administered in July or August, after which the work of the task force will be complete.

 2. Oversight Committee – January 2026 ongoing